Are you a first time sustainability reporter? I can help.

 Even if you are an experienced reporter, you may need someone to critically review your report.
 I can provide a detailed review of your report’s strengths and weaknesses.
 If you are interested in transitioning to the GRI Standards, I can provide a “gap analysis” that indicates what is needed to be in compliance.

 What does a final report look like?
-Here are the reports that I have developed.
+Below are the seven reports that I have developed.
 Need even more, in fact thousands more, to look at?
+Then click on the link to the GRI Disclosure Database in the table below.
 (Please be patient as these large files download from the GRI website.)
-Click on the link to the GRI Disclosure Database in the table below.